pwlypandapants/Spindle/Familiars 2.md

 “What’s that thing you called yourself?”
-Zach blurted without thinking.
+Zeke blurted without thinking.
 He recoiled as he realized that he might have insulted the beast.

-“Zachary, first of all, I’m not a beast.
+“Zeke, first of all, I’m not a beast.
 My brethren would consider being called such an insult, I understand you are not insulting me, but please refrain from calling me that moving forward.
 I am a cynanthrope.
 There are many myths and legends about my race, but none of them are true.
 In the interest of keeping things brief, suffice to say we are a race the creator’s tasked with humanity’s protection,” Ixanae said with a regal calm.

-Zach had turned a pale shade of green at the realization that this thing had just read his thoughts which also happened to be an insult to its people.
+Zeke had turned a pale shade of green at the realization that this thing had just read his thoughts which also happened to be an insult to its people.

-“I–, I’m–, I’m sorry,” Zach forced out.
+“I–, I’m–, I’m sorry,” Zeke forced out.